-- □ Students who maintain a 94.00 percent minimum average in every subject during 7th and 8th grade years. - □ Students who maintain a 94.00 percent minimum average in every subject taught by Lostant School District teachers during 7th and 8th grade years and maintain an 86.00 percent minimum average in online high school coursework taken during 7th and 8th grade years.

-Students are awarded a certificate and academic medal at the May School Board Meeting.
-The medal is worn at the graduation ceremony.
+- Students who maintain a 94.00 percent minimum average in every subject during 7th and 8th grade years. - Students who maintain a 94.00 percent minimum average in every subject taught by Lostant School District teachers during 7th and 8th grade years while also achieving A's (94% minimum) or B's (86% minimum) while enrolled in online high school coursework taught by an accredited I.S.B.E. approved academic program.
+Students who participate in high school online coursework will have eight percent added to the online grade for academic recognition purposes. - Example: A student receives a grade of 82 percent from the online teacher.
+The Lostant School principal will add eight percent to the grade for a new grade of 90 percent when calculating academic recognition. - Students are awarded a certificate and academic medal.